General notes on building MySQL from source on IBM AIX:

 If you change the

-in the preceding configure line, you must
+-O2in the preceding configure line, you must also remove the

-limitation in the IBM C compiler.
+-qstrictoption.
+This is a limitation in the IBM C compiler.

-If you compile MySQL with gcc, you
+If you compile MySQL with gcc, you must use the

 If you have problems with signals (MySQL dies unexpectedly under high load), you may have found an OS bug with threads and signals.
 In this case, you can tell MySQL not to use signals by configuring as follows: